Feeling the Ostomy Blues and Seeking Support

 crossley8

 I have had my colostomy for 8 months and have a horrible time with the blues and feeling isolated.
 There is no in-person support group in my area.
 I rely on this site for a sense of identity.
 It is wonderful!
 I also try to keep busy and distracted - I exercise 2-4 times a week, play in my art studio, read, hang out with friends and family.
-And I STILL get the blues.
+And I still get the blues.
 Plus, since I am fairly new at this, I am always frightened of something going wrong.
 But so far, so good.
-Hang in there as best you can and use this site for somfort and companionship when you feel alone.
-Sometimes, just posting about your feelings makes a person feel better. thanks for sharing.
+Hang in there as best you can and use this site for comfort and companionship when you feel alone.
+Sometimes, just posting about your feelings makes a person feel better.
+Thanks for sharing.

 Vangie